 The International bike course requires two distinct ride/pass zones, relative to specific areas of the course:

 This rule remains in effect for the first 14.5 miles of the International Bike Course, along Lake Shore Drive.
 The rule was created to keep cyclists clear of activity in the middle of the road (which are buffered by safety cones).
 Cyclists who wish to pass must look for clearance to their right side, move to the right, complete the pass, then move back to the left.
 Those being passed must remain four bike lengths behind in order to avoid a drafting penalty.
 The Ride Left, Pass Right rule applies to the entire Sprint bike course field.

 2. Ride Right, Pass Left

 After immediately crossing the Chicago River, all International distance athletes will turn left, exiting Lake Shore Drive at the Wacker Drive egress ramp.
 This down ramp leads cyclists west on Intermediate Wacker Drive.
 At this point, all cyclists must follow the standard Ride Right, Pass Left protocol for the duration of the race.
 Cyclists who wish to pass must look for clearance behind them and on the left.
 Once clear, they will move left, complete the pass, then move back to their right side.

-USA Triathlon officials will patrol the bike course, ensuring safety, proper positioning and passing among the field.
-In addition, 20 Bike Marshals will be on course, reiterating rules, aiding stranded cyclists and ensuring general course safety.
+Race Officials will patrol the bike course, ensuring safety, proper positioning and passing among the field.
+In addition, 12 Bike Marshals will be on course, reiterating rules, aiding stranded cyclists and ensuring general course safety.
 Participants are asked to obey all signals and instruction.
 Penalties, including disqualification, can be assessed for noncompliance.